turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.md

 ## Error Checking

+Read about error handling [here](https://css-tricks.com/using-fetch/#article-header-id-5), then try to implement similar error handling in our GET request.

 Check out the example below.
 Our second button makes an unsuccessful request with a 404 response so why does it seem to still succeed?
-Read more about error handling [here](https://css-tricks.com/using-fetch/#article-header-id-5).

 <p data-height="348" data-theme-id="0" data-slug-hash="aEvBvz" data-default-tab="js,result" data-user="kat3kasper" data-embed-version="2" data-pen-title="Fetch Error Handling" class="codepen">See the Pen <a href="https://codepen.io/kat3kasper/pen/aEvBvz/">Fetch Error Handling</a> by Katelyn Kasperowicz (<a href="https://codepen.io/kat3kasper">@kat3kasper</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>